 If a bee has left a stinger in your skin, scrape it and the attached venom sac away with your fingernail.
 Don’t try to pick it off, or you could squeeze more venom into your skin.

 If you have multiple stings -- particularly to your head or neck -- call your doctor right away.

-If you carry an epinephrine auto injector (Adrenaclick, Auvi-Q, EpiPen or Symjepi), give yourself a shot.
+If you carry an epinephrine auto injector (generic or Adrenaclick, Auvi-Q, EpiPen, Symjepi), give yourself a shot.
 Call 911 or have someone take you to an emergency room immediately, even if the shot worked.

 Otherwise, you can start treatment on your own.
 Here's how: